akanudia/TIMES-GEO/README.md

 [![DOI](https://zenodo.org/[...]

 ## Purpose of the model
 The TIMES-GEO model is an open-source, global energy system model covering energy systems dynamics for 31 regions of which 16 countries and 15 regional aggregates.
-The model has been developed by University College Cork and E4SMA in the context of the CHIMERA project.
+The model has been developed by University College Cork and E4SMA in the context of the [CHIMERA project](https://www.marei.ie/project/chimera/).
 The model finds the lowest-cost pathway to explore the evolution of the world’s energy system for electricity, transport, industry, buildings, energy-related agriculture, and novel fuels like hydrogen, e-fuels, and bioenergy to reduce emissions and meet mitigation targets.

 ## Documentation
-More information on the TIMES model generator and specific information about TIMES-GEO can be found in the [Documentation](....).
+More information can be found on the [TIMES-GEO Documentation](https://www.i2am-paris.eu/detailed_model_doc/times-geo)

 ## About the developers
 The list of developers, contributors and reviewers is described in the [Acknowledgements](/ACKNOWLEDGEMENT.md) section.